azimuttapp/azimutt/libs/aml/docs/namespace.md

 ### Namespace directive

-As it can be painful to repeat everywhere the namespace, you can use the namespace directive to define one as default for every following object:
+As it can be painful to repeat everywhere the same namespace, you can use the namespace directive to define one as default for every following object:

 ```aml
 namespace core.public